snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 A common solution when faced with these requirements is to move management to some form of version control platform (github/gitlab).
 This opens up an entire ecosystem of tools and patterns enabling all manner of custom workflows.

-We have built [Snowplow CLI](/docs/pipeline-components-and-applications/cli/index.md) to help you bridge the gap between these repository based workflows and BDP Console.
+We have built [Snowplow CLI](/docs/pipeline-components-and-applications/cli/index.md) to help you bridge the gap between these repository-based workflows and BDP Console.

 ## Prerequisites